Should I Rinse After Brushing Teeth

 FAQ

 Q: Is it harmful to swallow toothpaste?
 A: Swallowing small amounts of toothpaste is generally not harmful for adults.
-However, children should be supervised to minimize swallowing, as excessive fluoride intake can lead to dental fluorosis, which causes white spots on the teeth.
+Still, children should be supervised to minimize swallowing, as excessive fluoride intake can lead to dental fluorosis, which causes white spots on the teeth.

 Q: Can I still floss after brushing?
 A: Yes, flossing is an essential part of oral hygiene.
 It's generally recommended to floss before brushing to remove plaque and debris from between your teeth, allowing the fluoride in the toothpaste to reach these areas more effectively.